penguinencounter/colormagic/README.md

 The library rewrites the palette data from the image, and then loads it into the game at runtime.
 This involves finding the palette data in the PNG file and splicing together something that works.

 ## 2. What's In The Package
-The package comes with two library files:
+The package comes with three library files:

 ### 2.1. `colormagic.lua`
 This is the main "development" library file.
 You should work with this while developing your avatar.
 It is quite a bit cheaper than any other methods of palette swapping, and produces specification-compliant PNG data. **It will also check your inputs to make sure they make sense.**

-> [!NOTE]
-> `toBase64Chunked` is only available in this variant.
-It was intended for debugging and viewing the output PNGs in external applications.
-As you'll see, this isn't very useful for the other file.

 ### 2.2. `colormagic_unsafe.lua`
 This version uses even *more* hacky techniques to trim down the instruction count.
 It doesn't produce spec-compliant PNG data because it completely ignores the checksums in the file (becuase Minecraft ignores them too, so it's fine.) **This version contains little to no error checking.** (There's still checks that the maximum buffer size is sufficent, etc - but passing an invalid PNG will cause problems!)
 There's also no `toBase64Chunked`.